Introduction To Arabic Manuscript Studies

 Course overview

-Sessions are held Monday–Friday from 9 a.m. to 11 a.m.
-CT, a total of 20 instructional hours.
+Sessions are held Monday–Friday from 9 a.m. to 11 a.m. and 12 to 2 p.m.
+Central Time (CT,) a total of 20 instructional hours.
 The course will:

 • Introduce students to the study of Arabic manuscripts in historical, cultural, and material dimensions.